 Bible as Data Objects

 The response from the sample API request we constructed above contains several pieces of data related to the request, including copyright information, next and previous verse identifiers to provide context for this verse and easy machine navigation, the parent object of this verse (2 Corinthians book object), and the verse information including verse number, verse text, and footnotes and cross references.
-One advantage of an API type interface is that the textual content of the verse is only one piece of the bible object that makes up this interface.
+One advantage of an API type interface is that bible is not reduced simply to the textual content of a verse.
 When a user requests a verse from this API bible interface, such as 2 Cor.
 3.6, the interface returns a structured set of data that relates to the verse, such as verse identifiers, the HTML encoded text of the verse, and related footnotes.
 The verse content itself is only one contact point with this interface, highlighting the digital materiality of this interface and reinforcing the irreducibility of bible to the content of its verses.
 In the small selection below, I show both the list of keys that make up the JSON response from this verse request and the value of the text key.

 The “text” of the verse object is indicated by the ‘text’ key followed by a colon and then the long string following the colon is the text value of the verse object.
 The ESV text of this verse, 2 Corinthians 3:6 is very short, “who has made us sufficient to be ministers of a new covenant, not of the letter but of the Spirit.
 For the letter kills, but the Spirit gives life.”
 All of the encoding in the text of the verse is an HTML translation of the XML provided by the DBL interface for this verse.
 You will recall the <para> and <verse> elements from the DBL XML had style values of “p” and “v” respectively.
 In the HTML of the text of this verse object from the API, <p class=“p”> is a translation of the DBL <para style=“p”> ; and <sup id=“2Cor.3.6” class=“v”>6</sup> is a translation of the DBL <verse number=“6” style=“v”/>.
 The <a> and <span> elements in the HTML construct cross references in the text.
 The href attribute of the <a> element maps to the “id” attribute of one item in an ordered list of cross reference objects returned by the API in this verse request.